 Irvine's experience has featured him as a freelance sessional musician in a number of recorded and live artistic settings.
-Irvine has worked as a side musician to projects including the Big Dig Band, Dirty Catfish Brass Band, Ron Paley Band, Jeff Presslaff Septet, Steve Kirby's Oceanic Orchestra, Papa Mambo, and The Big City All Stars.
+Irvine has worked as a side musician to projects including the Big Dig Band, Dirty Catfish Brass Band, Ron Paley Band, Jeff Presslaff Septet, Steve Kirby's Oceanic Orchestra, Papa Mambo, The Royal Canoe, and The Big City All Stars.
 Irvine is a regular member of the Winnipeg Jazz Collective, Still Crazy: Paul Simons Tribute, Big City All Stars Band, and the Winnipeg Jazz Orchestra.
 In recent years, Irvine has accompanied the likes of Derrick Gardner, Jon Gordon, Scotty Barnhart, and Jimmy Greene (amongst others) in professional performance settings.